Estimated reading time: 3 minutes

-If your dream is to become a successful entrepreneur, you can do so with a good business idea, a strong plan and vision, and a willingness to work more than you originally expected.
-Of course, you will also need a sufficient level of capital to launch your startup.
-That is because your list of expenses will get longer as you as you get closer to opening your company’s doors.
+If your dream is to become a successful entrepreneur, you can do so with a good business idea, a strong plan and vision, and a willingness to work more than you initially expected.
+But, of course, you will also need a sufficient level of capital to launch your startup.
+That is because your list of expenses will get longer as you get closer to opening your business’s doors.

-Things like furniture, equipment, supplies, inventory, legal fees, logo design and marketing will all add up, and fast.
+Things like furniture, equipment, supplies, inventory, legal fees, logo design, and marketing will add up quickly.
 The good news?
-You there are a number of business loan options available from banks, credit unions and online lenders.
+Several business loan options are available.
 This Balboa Capital blog article can help guide you in the right direction; it explains how to get a startup business loan.

 Be prepared for rejection.

-Most banks and lenders have difficult borrowing requirements for startups and long-established businesses, so do not be upset if your traditional loan request ends up being rejected.
-Their qualification requirements typically include a couple of years in business, a strong credit score, and robust annual revenues.
+Most lenders have stringent borrowing requirements for startups, so do not be upset if your loan request is rejected.
+The typical qualification requirements include a couple of years in business, a strong credit score, and robust year-over-year (YOY) revenues.

 However, you might be able to qualify for startup financing if you have a personal credit score of 700 or higher.
-If your credit score is low, there are things you can do to raise it prior to applying for a startup loan.
-Pay your bills early, maintain little (or no) balance on your credit cards, and check your credit report from one of the leading credit bureaus.
-If you see any errors or discrepancies on your credit report, make sure you dispute them so they can be removed.
+If your credit score is low, there are things you can do to raise it before applying for a startup loan.
+First, pay your bills early, maintain little (or no) balance on your credit cards, and check your credit report from one of the leading credit bureaus.
+If you see any errors or discrepancies on your credit report, make sure you dispute them.

 SBA loans for startups.

 The Small Business Administration (SBA) has a few loan options for startup businesses.
-For starters, the SBA’s microloan program offers loans of up to $50,000 that can be used for working capital, inventory, furniture, fixtures, equipment and machinery.
-Certain nonprofit childcare centers might also be eligible for SBA microloans.
+For starters, the SBA’s microloan program offers loans of up to $50,000 that can be used for working capital, inventory, furniture, fixtures, equipment, and machinery.
+In addition, specific nonprofit childcare centers might also be eligible for SBA microloans.
 Interest rates will vary depending on the business owners’ unique financial situation and individual credit rating, and loan repayment terms of up to 72 months are available.